awslabs/privacy-preserving-xgboost-inference/README.md

 When run the test files, first in the repo directory.

-- pip install -r requirement.txt
+- pip3 install -r requirements.txt

 Go to the test directory ('cd test'), run the following:
 - python -m pytest